skokec/superfans-gpu-controller/README.md

  * [ ] split settings into seperate config file
  * [ ] enable linear increases between each setting point
  * [ ] enable online calibration of FANs (currenlty hardcoded for SUPERMICRO 4029GP TRT2!!)
+ * [ ] enable robust detection of faulty FANs as outliers (using RANSAC-like algorithm)